aws/amazon-ecs-cli/README.md

    --security-group 	[Optional] Specifies an existing security group to associate with your container instances.
 If you do not specify a security group here, then a new one is created.
    --cidr 		[Optional] Specifies a CIDR/IP range for the security group to use for container instances in your cluster.
 This parameter is ignored if an existing security group is specified with the --security-group option.
 Defaults to 0.0.0.0/0.
    --port 		[Optional] Specifies a port to open on the security group to use for container instances in your cluster.
 This parameter is ignored if an existing security group is specified with the --security-group option.
 Defaults to port 80.
-   --subnets 		[Optional] Specifies a comma-separated list of existing VPC Subnet IDs in which to launch your container instances.
+   --subnets 		[Optional] Specifies a comma-separated list of existing VPC subnet IDs in which to launch your container instances.
 This option is required if you specify a VPC with the --vpc option.
    --vpc 		[Optional] Specifies the ID of an existing VPC in which to launch your container instances.
 If you specify a VPC ID, you must specify a list of existing subnets in that VPC with the --subnets option.
 If you do not specify a VPC ID, a new VPC is created with two subnets.
    --instance-type 	[Optional] Specifies the EC2 instance type for your container instances.
 Defaults to t2.micro.
    --image-id 		[Optional] Specify the AMI ID for your container instances.
 Defaults to amazon-ecs-optimized AMI.
 ```

-For example, to create an ECS cluster with two Amazon EC2 instances:
+For example, to create an ECS cluster with two Amazon EC2 instances, use the following command:

 ```
 $ ecs-cli up --keypair my-key --capability-iam --size 2
 ```

-It will take a few minutes to create the resources requested by `ecs-cli up`.
+It takes a few minutes to create the resources requested by `ecs-cli up`.
-To see when the cluster is ready to run tasks you can use the AWS CLI to
+To see when the cluster is ready to run tasks, use the AWS CLI to
-confirm the ECS instances are registered:
+confirm that the ECS instances are registered:

 ```